huachaohuang/awesome-dbdev/README.md

 - [Access Path Selection in a Relational Database Management System](papers/sql/systemr.pdf) (SIGMOD, 1979)

-  This paper introduces a cost-based SQL optimizer in System R. The optimizer estimates the cost of access paths in terms of I/O and CPU costs, using statistics about the contents of each relation.
+  This paper presents a cost-based SQL optimizer in System R. The optimizer estimates the cost of access paths in terms of I/O and CPU costs, using statistics about the contents of each relation.

 - [The Volcano Optimizer Generator: Extensibility and Efficient Search](papers/sql/volcano.pdf) (ICDE, 1993)

-  This paper introduces an optimizer generator that translates a model specification into an optimizer source code.
+  This paper presents an optimizer generator that translates a model specification into an optimizer source code.
 It also provides a search engine to be used in all generated optimizers.
 The search engine is goal-oriented using directed dynamic programming search algorithms.